a-yama100/fx-prediction-course/README.md

 - ✅ GitHub-hosted code with environment file
 - ✅ English instructions & usage guide (this README)

+## 👤 About the Author

+With over **15 years of experience in Forex trading** and **5+ years developing EAs and AI-based prediction models** using Python, I have been featured in **Japanese TV interviews, magazines, and national news** for my innovative work in algorithmic finance.

+This course distills years of hands-on experience into a **step-by-step system** that’s beginner-friendly, yet grounded in real-world financial applications.
 ---

 ## 📘 Notion Template